 Since React v16.3.0 we can use not only new lifecycles methods.
 Context API comes with this version as well.
 Before this event React had experimental support for his feature, but now there is a more efficient, new context API.

 What is Context?
-It is a smart built-in feature to solve problems with sharing data between nested (not directly connected) components.
+It is a smart built-in feature to solve problems with sharing data between nested (not directly connected) components through Context API.

 • The build-in React tool has not influenced the final bundle size, and it is integrated by design with every npm package

-• Easier to understand and handle for beginners than Redux data flow
+• Easier to understand and handle for beginners comparing to Redux data flow

 • Excellent for more static data - not so frequency updated like in Redux